 Visit the Embassy's COVID-19 page for more information on COVID-19 related restrictions and conditions in Sierra Leone.

-Violent crime, such as armed robbery, and assault, is common.
-Local police lack the resources, capacity, and training to respond effectively to serious criminal incidents.
+Country Summary: Violent crimes, such as robbery and assault, occur frequently in Sierra Leone, especially in Freetown.
+Local police often lack the resources to deal effectively with serious criminal incidents.

-The U.S. government is unable to provide emergency services to U.S. citizens outside Freetown at night as U.S. government employees are prohibited from traveling outside the capital after dark.
+If traveling outside the Freetown peninsula, make all efforts to complete your travel during daylight hours due to increased safety hazards at night.
+The U.S. Embassy is unable to provide emergency services to U.S. citizens outside of Freetown at night as U.S. government employees are prohibited from traveling outside the capital after dark.

 If you decide to travel to Sierra Leone:

 Last Update: Reissued with updates to COVID-19 information.